TaXi0k/TaXi0k/README.md

 # About Me

-Hi, I'm **TaXi0k** — a **Polish** guy who enjoys writing code, playing and creating my own games.
+Hi, I'm **TaXi0k** - a **Polish** guy who enjoys writing code, playing and creating my own games.
 Most of things I do don't work, but sometimes they do.
-I rarely finish my projects (I mean very rarely, like I finish 1 in 50 projects)
+I almost never finish my projects - maybe one out of fifty actually makes it to the end.

 # My favourite game